deeplearning4j/deeplearning4j/windows.md

 	dumpbin /dependents [path to jniNativeOps.dll]

-### My application crashes on the first usage of ND4J with the CUDA Backend
+### My application crashes on the first usage of ND4J with the CUDA Backend (Windows)

 ```
 Exception in thread "main" java.lang.RuntimeException: Can't allocate [HOST] memory: 32